3d-paws/3D-PAWS-Particle-FullStation/README.md

- D8   = Serial Console (Ground Pin to Enable) - Not on Grove Shield D7   = On Board LED - Lit when rain gauge tips, blinks when console connection needed D6   = Not in use - Not on Grove Shield
+ D8   = Serial Console (Ground Pin to Enable) - Not on Grove Shield D7   = On Board LED - Lit when rain gauge tips, blinks when console connection needed D6   = Reserved for Lora IRQ - Not on Grove Shield
  D5   = SD Card Chip Select
  D4   = SPI1 MSIO - Reserved for LoRa
  D3   = SPI1 MOSI - Reserved for LoRa